Husband, wife lose teaching jobs after students find explicit OnlyFans account

 The former middle school teacher said she resigned on Oct.
 31 “under pressure.”
 According to her, she was told that only she, the superintendent, and the person who was assigned to her case knew of the situation.

-She said she was told if she resigned before the board meeting, the school district would not publicize the situation.
+She said that the school district would not publicize the situation if she resigned before the board meeting.

 However, on Nov.
 2, her husband was put on paid administrative leave after the faculty said pictures of herself were being shared among teachers.
-He was then fired on Nov.
-4 because of his status as an at-will employee.
+He was fired on November 4 because of his status as an at-will employee.

 Samantha Peer said it was only on Nov.
 6 that the social media she used to advertise her content went viral.
-Previous students, teachers, and other people from her community began following the page as well.
+Previous students, teachers, and other people from her community also began following the page.

 “These teachers were also telling students my anonymous name and showing them my page,” she alleged.
 “This was also sent to the parents and they decided to do the same thing as well.”